 Give Your Home the Ultimate Spring Cleaning: 6 Tips for a Thorough Clean-Out

-After being stuck inside all winter, if you’re like most people you’re eager to enjoy the beautiful spring weather — not reorganize your closets.
-But with spring in the air, it’s a great time to freshen up your home with a top-to-bottom cleaning.
+With spring in the air, it’s a great time to freshen up your home with a top-to-bottom cleaning.

 Sixty-six percent of adults report participating in spring cleaning, yet 54% find it hard to get motivated and figure out where to begin.
 That’s because a spring cleaning is more than just mopping the kitchen floor, vacuuming the living room and scrubbing dingy grout.
 It requires a deeper clean-out — especially when it comes to things that don't regularly get much love.